Grishanov-Dmitry/Grishanov-Dmitry.github.io/README.md

 This is gamy by Dmitry Grishanov.
-The name of this game is '';
+The name of this game is Mario in Space;